prize Him too!

 You know.
 These young ones do not know anything today.

 Jasiowa's cottage was close to ours, but they have been here years ago.

 They left the village after the war.

-  Especially, when the Germans have liquidated those ghettos.
+Especially, after the Germans liquidated those ghettos.

-  Then some of Jews fled into the countryside here and into the forest.
+Some Jews fled into the countryside here and into the forest.

 She was three years old.
 Very talented was she.
 She became a schoolmistress!

 No. I was not involved in hiding anyone at that time.